Generic name: phendimetrazine [ fen-di-MEH-tra-zeen ]

 The Bontril Slow Release brand name has been discontinued in the U.S. If generic versions of this product have been approved by the FDA, there may be generic equivalents available.

 What is Bontril?

-Bontril (phendimetrazine) is a sympathomimetic amine, which is similar to an amphetamine.
-It is also known as an "anorectic" or "anorexigenic" drug.
-Bontril stimulates the central nervous system (nerves and brain), which increases your heart rate and blood pressure and decreases your appetite.
+Bontril is similar to an amphetamine.
+Phendimetrazine stimulates the central nervous system (nerves and brain), which increases your heart rate and blood pressure and decreases your appetite.

-Bontril is used as a short-term supplement to diet and exercise in the treatment of obesity.
+Bontril is used together with diet and exercise to treat obesity.

 Bontril may also be used for purposes not listed in this medication guide.

 You should not use Bontril if you have glaucoma, overactive thyroid, severe heart problems, uncontrolled high blood pressure, advanced coronary artery disease, extreme agitation, or a history of drug abuse.